Handling Car Accident Claims in Virginia

 Don’t Talk to an Adjuster or Give a Statement

 If you suffered significant injuries, the following recommendation is especially important.
-However, whether you have severe or minor injuries, it is always in your best interest to discuss your case with a lawyer before you talk with any insurance adjuster.
+However, whether you have severe or minor injuries, it is always in your best interest to discuss your car accident case with a lawyer before you talk with any insurance adjuster.

 There are articles on the internet describing how you can negotiate your claims with an insurance company on your own.
 In some circumstances, that may be a viable option.
 However, it is also a risky strategy, because you could harm your case by making statements to or signing any documents for an at-fault driver’s insurance company.
 Having an experienced attorney handle the car accident insurance claim on your behalf is a much better way to proceed, especially if you suffered substantial injuries.